 Comments on the Annual Kiwanis Art Fiesta?

 Did you attend the Art Fiesta this year?
-Or, in the past?
+Or, have you in the past?
 If so, what would you add?

 Subscribe to SacramentoRevealed.com to receive the weekly newsletter direct to your inbox!
 Comments are welcome.